apollo

 Children

-Kefnir Capsule is not recommended for babies under 6 months of age as the safety and effectiveness have not been established.
+Kefnir Capsule should not be used in infants less than 6 months of age as the safety and efficacy were not established.

 FAQs

-Kefnir Capsule contains Cefdinir, an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering), which is necessary for their survival.
+Kefnir Capsule works by interfering with the formation of the bacterial cell wall (a protective covering) necessary for their survival.
 This damages the bacterial cell wall and kills bacteria.

-Kefnir Capsule may cause diarrhoea as a common side effect.
-However, if the condition persists, worsens or if you notice blood or mucus in stools, avoid taking Kefnir Capsule and consult a doctor immediately.
+Kefnir Capsule may cause diarrhoea in some children as a common side effect.
+However, if the condition persists, worsens, or notices blood or mucus in stools, avoid giving it and consult a doctor immediately.

-Kefnir Capsule may interfere with the urine test (for sugar) and the Coombs test (for blood test), giving false-positive results.
-Therefore, if you are about to undergo any laboratory tests, inform your doctor or lab technician that you are taking Kefnir Capsule.
+Kefnir Capsule may interfere with the urine test (for sugar) and blood test giving false-positive results.
+Therefore, if your child is about to undergo any laboratory tests, inform your doctor or lab technician that the child is taking Kefnir Capsule.

-Kefnir Capsule is not used to treat viral infections; it is an antibiotic used only to treat bacterial infections.
+Kefnir Capsule is not used to treat viral infections.
+It is an antibiotic that is used to treat only bacterial infections.

 Country of origin